bonnemai/pharos_db/README.md

 # Description:
 This schema is designed to store information about instruments, including their name, type, current status, and any relevant notes.
 Timestamps track creation and updates

+# TODO:
+* Maybe we should do a bi-temp DB.